Fake ≠ fact

 With the internet, information is spread much more rapidly compared to a couple of decades ago, while social media is increasingly becoming the primary source for seeking and receiving information among young people.
 Information literacy and the ability to separate reliable information from unreliable information is thus becoming more important.
 And to do that requires both knowledge and having access to the proper fact-checking tools.

-Primarily intended for students in secondary and upper secondary school (junior and high school), this toolkit offers the opportunity to raise awareness about these highly relevant issues by inviting schools to either use the material individually or to participate in a joint Fake ≠ fact challenge project (#ChallengeYourFacts).
+Primarily designed for students in secondary and upper secondary school (junior and high school), the Fake ≠ Fact toolkit offers the opportunity to raise awareness about these highly relevant issues by inviting schools to either use the material individually or to participate in a joint Fake ≠ fact challenge project (#ChallengeYourFacts).
+The toolkit also includes an introductory Fake ≠ Fact Info Lab exhibition for backdrop use or to facilitate reach and launch of the overall project.

 At the centre of the Fake ≠ fact toolkit are three separate but interconnected lectures around source criticism, including tools how to decode biased information such as propaganda.